azimuth-cloud/azimuth/README.md

-# jasmin-cloud
+# azimuth

-The `jasmin-cloud` project provides a portal for the administration of tenancies in an [OpenStack](https://www.openstack.org/) cloud.
+The Azimuth project provides a portal for the administration of tenancies in an [OpenStack](https://www.openstack.org/) cloud.

 It has two sub-components  - a REST API written in [Python](https://www.python.org/) using